-Poles are much more vocal to support the #OPENTOWORK frame whereas non-Poles are much more cautious and say “maybe”, BUT they are vocal about saying “It’s not professional!” for experienced managers and executives.
+Poles are much more vocal in supporting the #OPENTOWORK frame, whereas non-Poles are much more cautious and say “maybe”, BUT they are vocal about saying “It’s not professional!” for experienced managers and executives.

 So, what’s our verdict?
-As career advisers we recommend our executive clients to err on the side of caution.
+As career advisers, we recommend our executive clients err on the side of caution.
 You have only one career.
 One reputation.
 And sometimes only one chance to get a job – or at least get an invitation to a recruitment process.
-And, let’s be honest, the VAST majority of mature candidates on the market do not have the luxury of turning down job offers, “If they don’t accept my green frame, I don’t want to work for them.”
+And, let’s be honest, the VAST majority of mature candidates on the market do not have the luxury of turning down job offers, saying “If they don’t accept my green frame, I don’t want to work for them.”
 And then again… who are “they”?
-It’s people who research the market for candidates, HR professionals or hiring managers who verify somebody’s profile – and everybody has their own opinion.
-Their bias doesn’t represent the job market’s or their company’s bias.
+It’s HR professionals, the people who research the market for candidates, or hiring managers who verify somebody’s profile – and everybody has their own opinion.
+Their bias doesn’t represent the job market’s or their company’s biases.

 Or, quoting an Executive Search Consultant from a couple of months ago, “You know how it is.
-Candidates who are employed or who are not actively looking are better candidates.”.
-It’s not about lying by misrepresenting that you are not employed anymore or feeling embarrassed about it, but there’s also no need to advertise it.
+Candidates who are employed or who are not actively looking are better candidates.”
+It’s not about lying by misrepresenting that you are not employed anymore or feeling embarrassed about it, but there’s also no need to advertise it either.

-The 1st * is about alternatives to using the green frame:
+The 1st * is about the alternatives to the green frame:

-- update the settings in your profile to signal recruiters, and only recruiters, that you are interested in opportunities
+- update the settings in your profile to signal to recruiters, and only recruiters, that you are interested in new opportunities

-- research job ads that you’d normally apply to and add the relevant skills that you have to your profile; bonus: ask your contacts to endorse them
+- research job ads that you’d normally apply to and add relevant skills that you have; bonus: ask your contacts to endorse them

 - join initiatives like Challenge Accepted

-- start being visible within your target group by sharing valuable content.
-Right now, not even 1% of LinkedIn users contribute – which means that there’s a high chance that if you decide to publish something, LinkedIn will pick up your material to encourage your activity further!
-Important: publish for your target group (potential direct reports) and not for your peers or industry!
+- increase your visibility within your target group by sharing valuable content: right now, not even 1% of LinkedIn users contribute – which means that there’s a high chance that if you decide to publish something, LinkedIn will pick up your material to encourage your activity further

-There’s no recruiter in this world who gets up in the morning, sits down at their desk with a hot cup of coffee and say, “Let’s recruit only candidates with a green frame”.
+There’s no recruiter in this world who gets up in the morning, sits down at their desk with a hot cup of coffee and says, “Let’s recruit only the candidates with a green frame.”
 If anything, they might skip your profile as they might assume you are desperate.
-And desperate candidates are usually trouble or at lest more work.
+And desperate candidates usually mean trouble or at least more work.